 The United Arab Emirates is in the heart of the Middle East, along the Arabian Gulf.
-Sitting near the Tropic of Capricorn, the country has a desert climate with sunshine almost year round.
+Sitting near the Tropic of Cancer, the country has a desert climate with sunshine almost year-round.

 This basically leads to long, hot summers and mild winters.
 But how bearable is the heat?

 Most visitors prefer to come during the cooler months of late October through to April, but there are still plenty of good reasons to visit the UAE at off-peak times too.

 We talk you through what to expect throughout the year, both in terms of weather, holidays and events to be aware of.

 Peak temperatures can be as high as 50c (122F), so life really moves indoors and into the evenings to deal with the unbearable day time temperatures outside.

 It really depends on your tolerance for heat.
 June and July tend to be quite a dry heat, then as you get into August and September there is humidity to contend with as well.

 Be mindful of not only the extreme air temperature but also ocean temperatures in the summer can rise to 32-35c – which basically feels like spa water!
 You will definitely want to seek out accommodation with a chilled pool in you fancy taking a dip in the summer.

 Thinking of driving in the UAE?
 Check out our guide to desert driving in the heat.